 The interview panel should make a unanimous decision about which 3 applicants are most suitable, and these 3 are asked to attend a playgroup session to meet the staff and children on separate days.
 The staff then should feed back to the chairperson which applicant seems most suitable.
 The final decision should then be made, and should be unanimous.
-These applicants are then telephoned by the chairperson and told of their success, and reminded that it is dependent on good references.
+These applicants are then contacted by the manager and told of their success, and reminded that it is dependent on good references.
 They are told when they are needed to start work and that a confirmation letter is on its way in the post.

 We make decisions of suitability using evidence of

 We expect all candidates and people who work with the children to declare all convictions, cautions, court orders, reprimands and warnings which may affect their suitability to work with children.

 A letter/email of appointment is sent to the successful applicant stating

 Job Title and Description

 Two copies of a contract (one for the new member of staff to keep and another to sign and bring in on their first day).

 A request for an acceptance letter should be made.

 New staff should read all policies in the first week of work